OHFLesvos/free-shop/README.md

     composer install

-Copy .env.example to .env and change database parameters.
+Copy `.env.example` to `.env` and change database parameters and any other parameters according to your web setup.

 Generate encryption key: